contao/docs/docs/dev/framework/insert-tags.md

 Furthermore, if a tag starts with `cache_` or has the flag `uncached` it will be converted to a private ESI response, and is therefore not cached publicly.

-If the custom Insert Tag mentioned above should be exempted from the public cache add the `uncached` flag whenever used.
+If the custom insert tag mentioned above should be exempted from the public cache add the `uncached` flag whenever used.

 ```html